Sivli-Embir/meteor-semanticity/README.md

   semanticity = new Semanticity();
 }
 ```
 Semanticity runs completely on the server and should not be sent down to the client.
+Use Meteor's Pub-Sub to setup context.

 ### Drivers and Collections

-By default Semanticity will use its core driver, wich uses Meteor.Collections to create.
+By default Semanticity will use its core driver, which uses Meteor.Collections to create.
 The diver field takes a switch string and looks for a named driver.
 If no driver is found (null, 'core', ect) it will use core.

-Additnally it creates the collection "semanticity_sets" by default.
+Additionally it creates the collection "semanticity_sets" by default.
 The second constructor option lets you overide this.

 **Currently there are only the Core and Mock drivers.
 Feel free to help make more!**